breuleux/quaint-look-nice/README.md

 Whether to use a navbar or not.
 If false, the navbar style will not be copied.

+### useNav

+(default: true)

+Whether to use a navbar or not.
+If false, the navbar style will not be copied.

+### useSide

+(default: true)

+Whether to use the side navigation or not.
+If false, the sidenav style will not be copied.

-### fonts, font-sizes, borders, widths, paddings, backgrounds, colors
+### fonts, font-sizes, borders, widths, heights, paddings, backgrounds, colors

 These maps define variables with the corresponding prefixes (`font-xyz`, `font-size-xyz`, and so on).